feexq/java-advanced/Lab2/README.md

 2. Time taken for reflection-based validation.
 3. Time taken for manual validation.
 4. Detailed validation errors for `User`, `Product`, and `Order` objects.
+5. Errors for incorrect annotation usage: If an annotation is applied to an incorrect field type (e.g., @NotNull applied to a numeric field, @StringLength applied to a non-String field, or @NumberRange applied to a non-numeric field), the application will generate compile-time errors indicating the invalid usage.

 ## Example Output
 ```